 What is a SaaS Marketing Strategy?

 Most SaaS businesses pick multiple strategies as their focus areas instead of sticking to just one.
-For example, Slack uses content marketing, social media, and email marketing.
+For example, Slack uses a content marketing strategy, social media, and email marketing.
 If you’re wondering how SaaS marketing differs from other kinds of marketing, here are the three core differences:

-• SaaS products are generally complex: This means many B2B SaaS companies will have longer sales cycles, and you’ll need to keep nurturing your leads at every stage and pushing them down the sales funnel.
+- SaaS products are generally complex: This means many companies will have longer sales cycles, and you’ll need to keep nurturing your leads at every stage and pushing them down the sales funnel.

 How Do I Create a SaaS Marketing Plan?